akihikodaki/dts/test_plans/vhost_user_live_migration_test_plan.rst

 1. Connect three ports to one switch, these three ports are from Host, Backup host and tester.
 Ensure the tester can send packets out, then host/backup server ports can receive these packets.
-2. Better to have 2 similar machine with the same OS.
+2. Better to have 2 similar machine with the same CPU and OS.

 NFS configuration